 Skip the main content if you do not want to read it as the next section.

-- how big it is and whether it has spread
+- how likely it is to have spread elsewhere

 - your wishes

 The team will tell you about the benefits, risks and side effects of the treatment options.
 They will advise you to have the treatment that best suits you, to give you the best chance of cure.

 You will then need to agree to the treatment before it can start.
 This is called giving your consent.
 Don't be afraid to ask questions if there is anything you don't understand.

 You may be offered: